ScootPad Glossary of Terms

 Interim: Form of assessment that educators use to (1) evaluate where students are in their learning progress and (2) determine whether they are on track to performing well on future assessments, such as standardized tests or end-of-course exams

-Intervention: Concepts flagged for intervention indicate that a student has received automatic scaffolding for those concepts and still require teacher attention/re-teaching
+Intervention: Concepts flagged for intervention indicate that a student has received automatic scaffolding for those concepts and still requires teacher attention/re-teaching

 Intervention Threshold: Threshold within the platform to highlight whole-class (tier-1) intervention and scaffolding - default is 50% - this percent can be adjusted in the class settings

-JW Player: The primary tool for viewing instructional lesson videos in the platform
+JW Player: The primary tool for viewing instructional lesson videos on the platform

 Knowledge Heatmap: Chart allowing teachers to make predictions about the difficult concepts students will encounter in future units – give insights based on data analyzed from thousands of students and millions of data points